hun-ah/basic-calculator/README.md

 This is a simple run down of how the calculator works!

 ## Optimizations:
 If I had more time, I would have written the JS with OOP in mind, to better organize my code and improve it's functionality/readability.
-I did create the compute function to implement just a tiny bit of OOP and see how that would look and feel.
-It's clear that creating functions in this way creates cleaner, simpler code and allows for the complexeties of functions to be "hidden away" in a sense (abstracted away).

 The other two major things I would have done is to allow the calculator to handle the addition of negative numbers and to handle the calculation of more than two numnbers at a time (for example, my calculator can handle 2 + 2 = 4 but not 2 + 2 + 2 = 6).